csabapalfi/javascript-patterns/readme.md

 * handler is called with event object
 * ```e.stopPropagation()``` - prevents event from bubbling up to document root
 * ```e.preventDefault()``` - prevents default action (if required)

+### event delegation

+* events are bubbling up to parent elements
+* can reduce the number of event listeners by attaching one only to the parent
+* event properties can be used to filter out the events we care about
+* drawback: slightly more complex code but there are JS libraries to make this easy